Welcome to today's edition of the Rush 24-7 podcast.

 Ladies and gentlemen, today is an historic day in the annals of communication.

-On August the 16th, 1858, Queen Victoria in London and President Buchanan in Washington exchanged the first transatlantic telegram message.
+On August 16th, 1858, Queen Victoria in London and President Buchanan in Washington exchanged the first transatlantic telegram message.

-In October 1876, Alexander Graham Bell participated in the first two-way long distance telephone call between Boston and Cambridgeport, Massachusetts.
+In October 1876, Alexander Graham Bell participated in the first two-way long-distance telephone call between Boston and Cambridgeport, Massachusetts.

 If we were any further north, we'd be in Canada, where this program would be a hate crime.